 Where are you in this athlete commitment structure?

-- Finds interest in the sport of Weightlifting and generally responds well to being coached
+- Finds interest in the sport of Olympic Weightlifting and generally responds well to being coached

 - Attendance at training is not regular and suffers too frequently from life events and other motivations

-- Purpose of training is not Weightlifting specific, i.e. engages in Weightlifting to make progress in another sport
+- Purpose of training is not Olympic Weightlifting specific, i.e. engages in Olympic Weightlifting to make progress in another sport

-- Does not have a plan for participating in competitions through the year
+- Does not have a plan for participating in Olympic Weightlifting competitions through the year

-- Has difficulty completing their training program due to lack of productivity or lack of attendance
+- Has difficulty completing their Olympic Weightlifting training program due to lack of productivity or lack of attendance

-- Not yet keeping a training log or possessing any records of personal bests
+- Not yet keeping a Olympic Training log or possessing any records of personal bests

-- Is not aware of the need to support other club athletes or help out at competitions
+- Is not aware of the need to support other Olympic Weightlifting Club Athletes or help out at Olympic Weightlifting competitions

 The Level 2 Athlete